berkayy-atas/All-in-One-Repo-Repair-Kit/README.md

 # Overview

-This GitHub Action provides a comprehensive solution for securely backing up and restoring your repositories using military-grade encryption and compression.
+iCredible Github Security is an enterprise-level solution for secure repository backup and restore, featuring robust encryption and compression standards.

 ## 📋 Requirements